 The Jefferson County Fair Park can be reached at 920-674-7148 or through e-mail at fair@jeffersoncountywi.gov.
 They can answer any fair related questions you might have.
-Make sure to submit your email here for the most up-to-date information on the Jefferson County Fair.
+Make sure to submit your email <a href="https://example.com/here-submit-new-mail-new-